salesforcecli/plugin-dev/messages/plugin.generator.md

 # question.internal.name

-What's your plugin name?
-(Internal plugins must start with "plugin-", such as "plugin-commerce")
+Enter the name of your new plugin: (Internal plugins must start with "plugin-", such as "plugin-commerce")

 # question.external.name

-What's your plugin name?
+Enter the name of your new plugin:

 # error.InvalidName